 Why kids need a bank account

-One of the reasons our founders created the Mydoh was to help young people learn about, and manage money.
+One of the reasons our founders created the Mydoh money app and Smart Card for teens and kids was to help young people learn about financial literacy and manage money.
 Mydoh helps kids earn and spend their own cash, putting them on the path of financial responsibility.
 While there’s nothing stopping parents from opening a bank account for their child (if they haven’t done so already), we think there’s a benefit to getting your kids involved in the process once they’re old enough.

 Kids are more likely to feel real ownership for their growing wealth and managing their money, if they’re given the opportunity to open their own account—one with their name on it!
-It’s an opportunity to encourage your child to ask questions about banking, and get answers.
-There’s also something gratifying about watching your savings grow overtime.
+It’s an opportunity to encourage your child to ask questions about the Canadian financial system and why banks exist.
+There’s also something gratifying about saving money as a kid and watching your savings grow overtime.

 How to decide which bank account is right for your child